awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 Follow these steps to configure Session Manager to store session logs in an Amazon S3 bucket\.

 **Note**
 You can also use the AWS CLI to specify or change the S3 bucket that session data is sent to\.
-For information, see [Update Session Manager Preferences \(AWS CLI\)](getting-started-configure-preferences-cli.md)\.
+For information, see [Update Session Manager preferences \(AWS CLI\)](getting-started-configure-preferences-cli.md)\.

 **To log session data using Amazon S3 \(console\)**